-The Federal Work-Study (FWS) Program was designed by the federal government to expand part-time employment opportunities for students with demonstrated financial need.
+The Federal Work-Study (FWS) program was designed by the federal government to expand part-time employment opportunities for students with demonstrated financial need.
 Through this program, federal funds are used to pay a portion of the student's salary; the job provider is responsible for the remainder.
 To be eligible for FWS, a student must submit the FAFSA by the priority deadline and demonstrate financial need as determined by the federal processor and the law school.
-Funding is limited.
-The amount of work-study is based on the type of placement, a student's demonstrated financial need, as well as on the availability of funds.
+Funding is limited; the amount of work-study is based on the type of placement, a student's demonstrated financial need, as well as on the availability of funds.

 In addition, the jobs developed under this program are intended to serve the public interest and thus meet the needs of the community and the university.
-Off-campus job providers are private employers, not-for-profit agencies, or organizations in the public or private sectors.
+Off-campus job providers are private employers, non- or not-for-profit agencies, or organizations in the public or private sectors.
 Private sector employment must be educationally relevant.
 No work-study student employee may displace previous employees, nor may the work-study job involve political or religious activities.

 Work-study funds may be made available during periods of non-enrollment (e.g., summer).
-However, if a student chooses to secures federal work-study funding and is not enrolled at least half-time for that semester, the gross amount the student earns will be considered a monetary resource for the next term in which the student is enrolled at least half-time.
+However, if a student chooses to secure federal work-study funding and is not enrolled at least half-time for that semester, the gross amount the student earns will be considered a monetary resource for the next term in which the student is enrolled at least half-time.
 FWS will not be processed for students who will not be enrolled the following semester.
+Students may not receive FWS funds during the same semester they are working for that job provider for academic credit.

 All work-study recipients are employees of Golden Gate University, even if they are working for an off-campus job provider.
 Employment is governed by the personnel policies and practices of Golden Gate University.
-During periods of enrollment, students may work up to 19.5 hours per week, providing there are no conflicts with class schedules.
-During periods of non-enrollment, or during an HLP apprenticeship, students may submit time sheets for up

-37.5 hours per week.
+During periods of enrollment, students may work up to 19.5 hours per week, provided that there are no conflicts with class schedules.
+During periods of non-enrollment, or during an HLP apprenticeship, students may submit time sheets for up to 37.5 hours per week.
 Overtime is never allowed.
 Anything over 7.5 hours per day is considered overtime.
-Additionally, if students work more than 6 hours in a day, a 30-minute break is required at minimum.
-Students cannot work more than 999 hours per academic year.
+Additionally, if students work more than 6 hours in a day, a minimum 30-minute lunch break is required.
+Students cannot work more than 999 hours per calendar year.
 Students should meet with a financial aid counselor for more information.

-The School of Law established the Public Interest Work-Study (PIWS) Program to assist selected students in gaining work experience at government agencies and public interest organizations.
+The School of Law established the Public Interest Work-Study (PIWS) program to assist selected students in gaining work experience at government agencies and public interest organizations.
 Through PIWS, the School of Law pays the job provider's portion of a student's salary to supplement federal work-study funds.
-In this way, students may work for job providers who are unable to pay their salary allocation required under the Federal Work-Study Program (described earlier).
+In this way, students may work for job providers who are unable to pay their salary allocation required under the Federal Work-Study program (described earlier).
 Private, for-profit employers are not eligible for Public Interest Work-Study.

-Historically, the number of students that apply exceed the number of PIWS placements that are available.
+Historically, the number of students who apply exceeds the number of PIWS placements that are available.
 Preference is given to students who are seeking to work for a job provider with whom they have not previously worked in any capacity.
 Community involvement and academic performance also may be considered.
-Students may not receive School of Law PIWS funds during the same semester they are working for that job provider for academic credit.